Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 It may change as both hanger steaks and skirt steaks grow in popularity, especially with the former, so you need to enjoy them now while they are still reasonably priced.

-Skirt steak and hanger steak are often confused as they are cut from the same part of the cow.
+Skirt and hanger are often confused as they are cut from the same part of the cow.
 However, these two steaks are far from the same; they have many differences that set them apart.

 Let’s look at these steaks more in-depth to understand the difference between skirt and hanger steak.